 Trying cake batter ice cream recently I was intrigued of the concept of blending two completely different types of desserts.
 I loved how the ice cream takes on the unexpected flavor of cake batter but still has the consistency of ice cream.
 What could I get away with in an attempt to blend flavors and textures that would contrast but also compliment each other?
 I have a flavor experience burned in my memory from some point in my life where I had vanilla ice cream oozing over a ginger snap cookie.
 I realized that this was what I must try.
 Should I grind the ginger snaps and steep them in non-dairy milk or just blend them in the ice cream recipe before processing in the ice cream maker?
 Would I still need to add the same ratios of ingredients as my Vanilla Ice Cream recipe?

-This Coconut Rum Raisin Ice Cream recipe is a great example of how suitable coconut milk can be as a rich, creamy base in vegan ice creams.
+This Vegan Coconut Rum Raisin Ice Cream recipe is a great example of how suitable coconut milk can be as a rich, creamy base in vegan ice creams.
 The coconut flavor is further enhanced by the addition of toasted shredded coconut then complimented by just the right amount of rum soaked raisins.
 It's important to note that adding more than 2 Tablespoons of rum is discouraged because it will drastically increase the freezing temperature resulting in ice cream that's too soft.

-This Double Chocolate Brownie Chunk Ice Cream recipe was going to be called Triple Chocolate Brownie Chunk Ice Cream due to it's use of two different types of chocolate and brownie chunks mixed in.
+This Vegan Double Chocolate Brownie Chunk Ice Cream recipe was going to be called Triple Chocolate Brownie Chunk Ice Cream due to it's use of two different types of chocolate and brownie chunks mixed in.
 Then I realized that things were starting to get out of hand and I had to look out the window and count to ten.
 Its still full of chocolate though; This Category 1 chocoholic wouldn't lie.
-It's a great way to use up those extra vegan brownies you have lying around that you've desperately been trying to eat.
+It's a great way to use up those extra Ultimate Vegan Brownies you have lying around that you've desperately been trying to eat.
 Wishful thinking, no?
 Drizzling some Double Chocolate Sauce over the top is highly recommended.

-Written by jackie 0
+Written by Mattie 0

-When this Sweet Potato Pecan Ice Cream recipe is mentioned to passerby one of two things usually happens: people either express great joy or wince and convulse.
+When this Vegan Sweet Potato Pecan Ice Cream recipe is mentioned to passerby one of two things usually happens: people either express great joy or wince and convulse.
 Sweet potatoes are pumpkin 2.0 people!
 They have a much more complex flavor than pumpkin so I just cut to the chase and paired them with candied pecans to make this vegan ice cream.
 You could substitute pumpkin purée if you really wanted to but it's not recommended unless you're stuck on a dessert island with nary a single sweet potato in sight.

 Written by jackie 1